-Many linguistics and neuroscience studies confirm that ASL is not easier to learn, nor it come earlier, nor more iconic than a spoken language.
+Many linguistics and neuroscience studies as well as real-world experiences confirm that ASL is not easier to learn, nor it come earlier, nor more iconic than a spoken language.
 Many in-depth posts on this topic are available on this site.

 "Just like how it is OK for hearing babies to learn ASL, and NOT OK for Deaf babies to learn ASL and BE naturally Deaf." -- Robyn Mackie (2017) in reference to the image above she posted on her FB.